shivanshudwivedi/ConsumingRest/README.md

     Alternatively, see the GitHub documentation oncreating a pull request.

 # Contact
-If you want to contact me, you can reach me at<your_email@example.com>.
+If you want to contact me, you can reach me at shivanshu.dwivedi@trincoll.edu.

 # License
-This project uses theMIT License.
+This project uses th MIT License.